 Some Amazing (and Hilarious) Statistics About How Your Invoices Reach Their DestinationsAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

-City Names: Franklin is the most common city name with 31.
-Clinton and Washington are tied for second with 29 and Arlington is third with 28.
-The most common Post Office name is Clinton, with 26 locations, followed by Madison with 25 and Franklin and Washington tied for third with 24.
+City Names: Franklin is the most common city name with 28.
+Clinton and Washington are tied for second with 27, and Chester, Greenville, Marion, and Springfield come in third with 25.
+The most common post office name is Clinton, with 26 locations, followed by Madison with 25 and Franklin and Washington tied for third with 24.
 If you mail something to one of these cities, you better make sure to include the state and ZIP Code!

 Main Street America: The longest Main Street is in Island Park, ID and is 33 miles long.
-Main Street is the most common street name in the country, with 13,000 of them, followed by Maple, with more than 8,000.
-They say the marching bands in the Island Park Main Street parades go though two sets of shoes.
+Main Street is the most common street name in the country, with 21,514 of them, and the second most common is, believe it or not, Second Street, with more than 17,000.
+They say the marching bands in the Island Park Main Street parades go through two pairs of shoes.

-Street Deliveries: The ZIP code with the most possible street deliveries is 10025 in Cathedral Station, New York, with 45,742!
+Street Deliveries: The ZIP Code with the most possible street deliveries is 10025 in Cathedral Station, New York, with 46,395!
 I bet the library in Cathedral Station has a lot of stories.

 Coldest Post Office: Fort Wainwright near Fairbanks, Alaska is the coldest, with temps as low as 65 degrees below zero.
-Barrow, Alaska comes in second, with temperatures as low as minus 50 degrees F. They don’t use credit cards in Fairbanks, because they prefer cold hard cash.
+Utqiagvik, North Slope of Alaska—formerly Barrow—comes in second, with temperatures as low as minus 50 degrees F. They don’t use credit cards in Fairbanks because they prefer cold hard cash.

-Shortest and Longest Rural Delivery Routes: The shortest is in Athens, GA, where the carrier travels 0.18 miles to deliver mail to 280 boxes.
-The record for longest goes to Erie, KS where the carrier has to travel 185.4 miles to deliver to 174 boxes!
-According to the 1970s hit song "Short People" mail carriers in Athens, the shortest route, got no reason to live.
-If that’s the case, the ones in Erie sure do..
+Shortest and Longest Rural Delivery Routes: The shortest is in Parker, CO, where the carrier travels a mere 2.3 miles to deliver mail to 869 boxes.
+The record for longest goes to Clarinda, IA, where the carrier has to travel 181.4 miles to deliver to 234 boxes!
+According to the 1970s hit song "Short People," mail carriers in Parker, the shortest route, got no reason to live.
+If that’s the case, the ones in Clarinda sure do.

 Easy on the Memory: The easiest ZIP Code to remember is 12345 in Schenectady, NY.
 I thought of a joke about this, but I can’t remember what it is.

-Boat-to-Boat Delivery: Believe it or not, the Post Office contracts a 45-foot mail boat to deliver mail to passing ships on the Detroit River in Michigan.
-The boat even has its own ZIP Code: 48222.
+Boat-to-Boat Delivery: The Post Office contracts a 45-foot mail boat to deliver mail to passing ships on the Detroit River in Michigan.
+Incredibly, the boat even has its own ZIP Code: 48222.
 The mail carriers for ZIP Code 48222 must be pretty crafty.